tulip-control/dd/README.md

 - Conversion from BDDs to MDDs.
 - Conversion functions to [`networkx`](https://networkx.github.io/) and [`pydot`](http://pypi.python.org/pydot) graphs.
 - BDDs have methods to `dump` and `load` them as nested `dict`s using `pickle`.
-- BDDs dumped by [CUDD](http://vlsi.colorado.edu/~fabio/CUDD/) can be loaded using a [PLY](https://github.com/dabeaz/ply/)-based parser for the header, and a fast simple by-line parser for the main body of nodes.
+- BDDs dumped by CUDD can be loaded using a [PLY](https://github.com/dabeaz/ply/)-based parser for the header, and a fast simple by-line parser for the main body of nodes.
+- Cython bindings to CUDD
+- Cython bindings to BuDDy

 Examples